sray91/LNS-model/README.md

-# The $10 Million Lesson - Interactive Framework Experience
+# The Multiple Million Dollar Lesson - Interactive Framework Experience

 An interactive web application that teaches manufacturing productivity framework through a compelling real-world case study.

 ## What This Is

 This is a story-driven, interactive journey that transforms a complex decision framework into an engaging learning experience.
-Users follow the "$10 million toilet paper lesson" from a major manufacturer to understand how to diagnose and prevent productivity decline.
+Users follow the "multiple million dollar toilet paper lesson" from a major manufacturer to understand how to diagnose and prevent productivity decline.

 ## Features